-The consolidated financial statements for the year ended December 31, 2020 do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
+The consolidated financial statements for the year ended December 31, 2021 do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.

-During the year ended December 31, 2020, the Company's board and management reduced its corporate and administrative overheads in line with the reduced activity caused by the COVID-19 pandemic.
-COVID-19 restrictions in Spain and more specifically Asturias, have prevented the execution and completion of certain field studies and site visits required for the completion of the Company's Environmental and Social Impact Assessment.
+During the year ended December 31, 2021, COVID-19 restrictions in Spain and more specifically Asturias, have prevented the execution and completion of certain field studies and site visits required for the completion of the Company's Environmental and Social Impact Assessment.
 Due to the impact of COVID-19 restrictions, the operational functionality of these regulatory bodies has been impacted and many of the normal course meetings between the government and the Company's management have been postponed.
-At present, there are still restrictions preventing movement between towns and regions, and face to face meetings are prohibited.